 Early Childhood and Elementary Education Dual Major (M)

 Our early childhood and elementary education program also offers you the opportunity to student teach internationally or outside of the immediate CUW geographical area.
-Another unique offering is our STREAMS of Living Water Content Integration Model—an initiative implemented to support Science, Technology, Reading/ELA, Engineering, Arts and Mathematics with a more hands-on approach to learning.
 Additionally, our students have field placements in area schools each semester before student teaching.
 This makes you more classroom-ready as you grow as a new teacher and feedback from your supervisors helps you set goals for continued improvement.

 If your calling is to change a student’s life from birth through 9th grade, our calling is to help get you there.